Background to the Jewish Community in Hull

 - C TED/2 - Contains records of the City Education Department including papers relating to the Hebrew Communal School at Lambert Street

 - C BRE/7 - contains records relating to Alien Administration in the wake of the 1793 Aliens Act and includes papers relating to the registration of Jewish immigrants upon entry into ports at Hull and the surrounding area

 - C TAB - contains building control plans and includes plans relating to various buildings owned and used by the Jewish Community in Hull

-- OS maps often mark sites of relevance such as Jewish cemeteries and synagogues
+- Ordnance Survey maps often mark sites of relevance such as Jewish cemeteries and synagogues

 - C TYP - contains records relating to war damaged buildings and include files relating to Jewish synagogues and buildings

 - Papers relating to various prominent Jewish individuals serving as civic dignitaries can also be found amongst the records of the City Council.
 These include papers relating to Alderman Henry Feldman in C TMY and C DFM, Alderman Leo Schultz in C TYA, and Hull City Council Year Books recording the various mayors and sheriffs including those of Jewish heritage in C TMY/4.